 In this article we’re going to review the process of making a simple 3D jewelry configurator which looks like this (click on the image below to run it online):

-By the way, you can find the source files (3ds Max, Blender, and Puzzles) for this configurator in the Verge3D distribution.
+By the way, you can find the source files (Blender, 3ds Max, Maya, and Puzzles) for this configurator in the Verge3D Asset Store.

-Since Verge3D works for both 3ds Max and Blender, we’re going to make this tutorial 3D package-agnostic.
+Since Verge3D works for Blender, 3ds Max, and Maya, consider this tutorial 3D package-agnostic, however we will use Blender to demonstrate how the assets are produced.
 Also, in this article, we assume that you already have Verge3D installed.
-If not, check out Verge3D for 3ds Max or Verge3D for Blender installation guides.
+If not, check out Verge3D for Blender, 3ds Max, or Maya installation guides.

 Summary